Oven Thermometers

 Also Consider: Rubbermaid Commercial Products Instant-Read Thermometer

 In our review of this product, we’re going to start with a discussion of its construction.
 Even though this thermometer has a very inexpensive price tag, it’s construction isn’t a reflection of that fact.
-We found that this thermometer was extremely well made using stainless steel and with a shatter-proof glass lens that worked well to protect the dial.
+We found that this stainless steel thermometer was extremely well-made and has a shatter-proof glass lens to protect the dial.
 And speaking of the dial, we found that it was large enough to be easy to read no matter where we mounted it in the oven.
 It had nice large numbers and a contrasting red dial that worked very well with one another.

-If there’s any complaint we had of this oven thermometer at all, it was the fact that we found its mounting swivel a little too small.
-This made it difficult to mount at times and we spend more than one occasion trying to get it properly onto the oven rack.
-Once set up, however, the thermometer worked well and we don’t see this as a problem that people are going to have to concern themselves with.
-And finally, this thermometer has a size of 3.75×2.5×1.5 inches, so it can be placed virtually anywhere in the oven it’s needed.
+If there’s any complaint we had of this oven thermometer, it was the fact that we found its mounting swivel a little too small.
+This made it difficult to mount at times and we spent more than one occasion trying to get it properly onto the oven rack.
+Once set up, however, the thermometer worked well.
+And finally, this thermometer has a size of 3.75×2.5×1.5 inches, so it can fit virtually anywhere in the oven.
 All of this makes this a great budget thermometer for any oven.

 What we liked about it